-So you have your purpose and your agenda.
+So you’ve successfully run an efficient sales meeting with your team.
 What happens when the meeting ends?

 A sales meeting should always end with an action plan.
 If it doesn’t, it’s not truly productive.
 Your reps must walk away with an achievable goal in mind.
 Then, in the next meeting, you can discuss whether they've achieved it.